-• Traditionally butenes have been produced as co-products from the process of cracking naptha in the production of ethylene.
+- Traditionally butenes have been produced as co-products from the process of cracking naptha in the production of ethylene.
 Historically low natural gas prices and reported reductions in the use of naptha as the feedstock for the production of ethylene have resulted in a projected reduction in the volume of available butenes.
-This structural shift in feedstocks increases the potential market opportunity for our isobutanol in the production of butenes.

-- Chemical-grade isobutanol can be sold to isobutylene and n-butene (butenes) chemicals users for conversion into lubricants, methyl methacrylate and rubber applications. - We estimate the total addressable worldwide market for butenes to be approximately 2.1 BGPY, or approximately \$6.0 billion annually.
+This structural shift in feedstocks increases the potential market opportunity for our isobutanol in the production of butenes. - Isobutanol can be sold to isobutylene and n-butene (butenes) chemicals users for conversion into lubricants, methyl methacrylate and rubber applications. - We estimate the total addressable worldwide market for butenes to be approximately 2.1 BGPY.